neurostuff/ohbm2021-nimare-tutorial/notebooks/tutorial.md

 ## Stability and consistency

 NiMARE is currently in alpha development, so we appreciate any feedback or bug reports users can provide.
+Given its status, NiMARE's API may change in the future.

+Usage questions can be submitted to [Neurostars with the 'nimare' tag](https://neurostars.org/tag/nimare), while bug reports and feature requests can be submitted to [NiMARE's issue tracker](https://github.com/neurostuff/NiMARE/issues).
 <!-- #endregion -->

 # Goals for this tutorial